Merch-labs/Merch-labs/README.md

-- 🔭 I’m currently working on nothing
+- 🔭 I’m currently working on
 - 🌱 I’m currently learning C++
-- 👯 I’m looking to collaborate on nothing
+- 👯 I’m looking to collaborate on
-- 🤔 I’m looking for help with nothing
+- 🤔 I’m looking for help with
 - 💬 Ask me about
 - 📫 How to reach me:
 - 😄 Pronouns: